-The tech giants' status as infrastructure providers for other firms and the role that data plays in their market domination strategies are additional features that contribute to the need for dedicated scrutiny of their mergers and acquisitions, and heightened presumptions about their likely illegality.
+The tech giants' status as infrastructure providers for other companies and the role that data plays in their market domination strategies are additional features that contribute to the need for dedicated scrutiny of their mergers and acquisitions, and heightened presumptions about their likely illegality.
 Through AWS, for example, Amazon has access to data on the usage of third-party applications and services that give it insights about promising upstart firms.
-Facebook, Google and others have access to similar troves of data about the smaller firms that rely on their infrastructure to reach the market.
-Their status as infrastructure providers to industry and their access to sensitive, often proprietary data opens the door to acquisitions purely intended to expand their existing market dominance, and is ripe for separate merger guidelines and heightened agency scrutiny of their deals.
+Facebook, Google, and others have access to similar troves of data about the smaller firms that rely on their infrastructure to reach the market.